 Beards are back.
-We’ve gone from designer stubble at the end of the 20th century to full beards in the 21st.
-Will we progress/regress (matter of opinion) to the exaggerated hirsute look of the 19th century?
+We’ve gone from the designer stubble at the end of the 20th century, to full beards in the 21st.
+Will we ever progress (or regress) to the exaggerated, hirsute look of the 19th century?

-About the middle of the 19th century, men in England began sporting extravagant facial hair.
-The change from the clean shaven look came about as a result of the Crimean War.
+During the middle of the 19th century, men in England began sporting extravagant facial hair.
+The change from the clean-shaven look came about as a result of the Crimean War.

 The ill-advised conflict that started in 1853, pitted Britain and its allies against Russia.
 It was fought, in large part, on the Crimean Peninsular, a place that experiences harshly cold winters.